metaleap/gogen-dump/README.md

 - inherently not as massively scalable as the *"schema-generated struct-lookalike accessor-methods over underlying incoming/outgoing byte-streams"* approach taken by eg. CapnProto, FlatBuffers and their ilk — but OTOH we get better developer ergonomics working with our native-Go structs first-class as we're used to, transforming / mangling / accumulating / allocating / destroying / (de)referencing them freely as-usual and in-memory in the (potentially) long time between de/serializations.
 - varints (`int`, `uint`, `uintptr`) always occupy 8 bytes regardless of native machine-word width (except in fixed-size fields/structures (unless `--varintsNotFixedSize` on), described further below)
 - caution: no support for / preservation of shared-references! pointees are currently (de)serialized in-place, no "address registry" for storage and restoral of sharing is kept
+  - this isn't likely to change any time soon unless I run into a compelling need for this: for the same scenarios where you'd want low-level/high-perf (de)serialization (vs. the std-lib built-ins) *in the first place*, you'd likely also lay out the participating data structures tightly-packed without (m)any (de)references/invariants and for the few truly required sharing needs occurring, you'd in place of pointers rely on your own old-school 'addressing' = indexing (slices/maps) — which will serialize neatly.
 - caution: generated code uses `unsafe.Pointer` everywhere extensively and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`

 So by and large, use-cases are limited to scenarios such as: